voedger/reqmd/design.md

 Action types

-- ActionAddFileURL: Add new FileURL + FileHash to reqmd.json
-- ActionUpdateHash: Update FileHash in reqmd.json for a given FileURL
 - ActionFootnote: Create/Update a CoverageFootnote
   - Only one action per line is allowed
 - ActionUpdateStatus: Update RequirementSite.CoverageStatusWord (covered/uncvrd)